PhD Student Bios

 Currently, she is a lecturer and principal advisor to the MDesign Historic Preservation Program for the Department of Architecture at the University of Massachusetts, Amherst.
 Additionally, she was the Nettie Seabrooks Graduate Curatorial Intern in European Art at the Detroit Institute of Arts, where she assisted museum curators with an upcoming exhibition entitled “Color of Faith.”
 Eldra has taught courses at the GSD in Western Architectural history and theory, from the Renaissance to the present.
 Before coming to Harvard, Eldra was an architectural design reviewer in the District of Columbia Office of Planning.
 Eldra has an MS in Historic Preservation from the University of Pennsylvania and a BS from Morgan State University.

-After working with the International Council of Monuments and Sites as a Fulbright grantee in Tbilisi (2012-2013) and completing HUD surveys of Hawaii public housing, she completed an MSc in Historic Preservation at Columbia University (2016).
-Her thesis, Socialist in Form, National in Content, investigates official attempts to reconcile historic preservation and postmodern aesthetics with Soviet ideology in the Brezhnev era.
+After working with the International Council of Monuments and Sites as a Fulbright grantee in Tbilisi and conducting HUD surveys of Hawaii public housing, she completed an MSc in Historic Preservation at Columbia University.
+Her thesis, Socialist in Form, National in Content, investigated official attempts to reconcile historic preservation and postmodern aesthetics with Soviet ideology in the Brezhnev era.

 Ziwei holds a Master in Landscape Architecture, a Master in Design Studies in Urbanism, Landscape, Ecology from the Harvard Graduate School of Design (GSD), and a Bachelor of Architecture from Southeast University, China.
 She has also experience as an urban designer for one year for Stoss Landscape Urbanism, where she participated in projects in China, the U.S., and the United Arab Emirates.